In Washington State, there are a few different types of court orders that can be issued to prevent contact between two people.

 At Beckwith DV Law, we take your side.
 We represent people who want a civil protection order filed and we also defend people who are facing accusations of misconduct and order violations.
 Our experience representing plaintiffs and defendants allows us to better predict outcomes and present your case to the court in a convincing and strategic manner.

 What geographical areas does your firm work in?

-We work for clients in the courts of King, Snohomish, Pierce, Thurston, and Kitsap County, including the municipal courts of Seattle, Bellevue, Everett, Tacoma, and Olympia Washington.
-Call us any day of the week for a free consultation.
+We work for clients in the courts of King County, Snohomish County, Pierce County, Thurston County, and Kitsap County, including the municipal courts of Seattle, Bellevue, Everett, Kent, Tacoma, and Olympia, Washington.